nerkyzas157/Domain-chatbot/README.md

 * Check if TLDs are supported internally by reading a text file and comparing its content with user inputed TLDs.

-* Check if domain names are available globally by calling Hostinger global domain avilability API endpoint.
+* Check if domain names are available globally by calling Hostinger global domain availability API endpoint.
 If Hostinger API fails, re-routes to WhoisJSON API.

 ## Limitations

 Hostinger API endpoint has rate limit of 10 requests per minute.
-If WhoisJSON API client is not set up, message responses regarding domain availability will fail.
+If Hostinger API limit was exceeded and WhoisJSON API client is not set up, message responses regarding domain availability will fail.
 WhoisJSON API provides only a month long free trial.

 Context memory is not saved for continuous conversation.
 Due to this reason, follow-up questions are not possible.